 Community Engagement Panel

 The Community Engagement Panel is a group of service users, carers and interested members of the public who give views and feedback on a range of topics from complete service redesigns, to language used in patient documents.
-Members meet virtually once a month, and take part in surveys, focus groups and events and have the oppourtunity to shape the Trust’s services by becoming the public voice at the heart of our organisation.
+Members meet virtually once a month, and take part in surveys, focus groups and events and are an important part of the public voice at the heart of the organisation.
 By working together we can provide outstanding care.

 We are currenlty recruiting new members.